 - catecholamines, such as norepinephrine and epinephrine, also in response to stress

 - androgens, or male sex hormones, including testosterone.

-Both men and women have some androgen, but men have higher levels.
-Androgens control the development of characteristics associated with males, like facial hair and a deeper voice.
+Both males and females have some androgen, but males have higher levels.
+Androgens play a key role in the development of characteristics associated with males, such as facial hair and a deeper voice.

 The hypothalamus is located just above the brain stem and below the thalamus.

 This gland activates and controls involuntary body functions,

 - fluid balance in the body

 - body temperature

 - the circadian cycle or body clock